 You will need some of the information provided in the raidinfo.txt file to modify the configuration files for your deployment scenarios.
-Below is an example raidinfo.txt file.
+The following example shows a raidinfo.txt file.
 The bold information is required information you would use to modify the configuration files specific to the hardware in the target server for this example.

 '''

 The following RAID controllers have been found:

-Number of IBM ServeRAID 4H, 4Lx, 4Mx, 5i, 6i, 6i+, 6M = 1
+Number of IBM ServeRAID 4H, 4Lx, 4Mx, 5i, 6i, 6i+, 6M, 7k = 1

 Number of IBM ServeRAID t-type

 Number of IBM ServeRAID e-type SATA

-= 0

 Number of IBM ServeRAID e-type SCSI

 = 0

 Number of LSI-1020, LSI-1030

 = 0

 Number of IDE RAID

-IBM ServeRAID 4H, 4Lx, 4Mx, 5i, 6i, 6i+, 6M
+IBM ServeRAID 4H, 4Lx, 4Mx, 5i, 6i, 6i+, 6M, 7k